-Lower allowed profits are calculated for CAPEX, which may be the result of using adjusted figures to calculate the WACC.
+Lower allowed profits are calculated for CAPEX, which might be the result of the valuation method of the RAB.
 In previous RPs, the network operators have appealed the WACC, and the court has raised it compared to the original decisions.